About Ben Michaelis, PhD

-Ben Michaelis, Ph.D., is a clinical psychologist, popular blogger for Huffington Post and Psychology Today, and the author of Your Next Big Thing: Ten Small Steps to Get Moving and Get Happy.
-In his private practice Dr. Michaelis has worked with hundreds of patients, including entrepreneurs, authors, actors, musicians, artists, and executives to help them identify the obstacles that have been holding them back and to take action in order to move ahead in life.
+Ben Michaelis, Ph.D., is a clinical and media psychologist, popular keynote speaker, blogger for The Huffington Post and Psychology Today, and the author of Your Next Big Thing: Ten Small Steps to Get Moving and Get Happy.
+In his private practice Dr. Michaelis has worked with a wide array of patients, including entrepreneurs, authors, actors, musicians, artists, and executives.

-In his book and dynamic keynote talks, Michaelis shares his proven strategies to take action: end monotonous routines and lead a life of purpose.
-He is the author of numerous scholarly articles.
-Michaelis’s popular blog on Huffington Post focuses on the importance of creativity in personal and professional growth.
-Michaelis has been featured as a mental health expert on various radio and television programs such as multiple appearances on The Today Show, MSNBC, The Hallmark Channel’s Home & Family, and publications including Parents magazine, Entertainment Weekly, Glamour, and Redbook, as well as many others.
+Dr. Michaelis is the author of numerous popular and scholarly articles.
+He is frequently featured as a mental health expert on various television and radio programs such as on The Today Show, Fox News, MSNBC, The Hallmark Channel’s Home & Family, and publications including O The Oprah Magazine, Parents magazine, Entertainment Weekly, Washington Post, Women’s Health, Glamour, and Redbook, as well as many others.

-When he returned to the United States, Michaelis enrolled in the doctoral program at New York University.
+When he returned to the United States, Dr. Michaelis enrolled in the doctoral program at New York University.
 He earned his Master’s Degree from NYU in 2001 and his Ph.D. in 2004.
 Michaelis was the recipient of a MacCracken Graduate Fellowship and was a teaching fellow at NYU in 2000 and 2001.
 He completed his clinical internship at New York University-Bellevue Hospital in 2004.
-Michaelis has been in private practice since 2005.
-He is the co-founder of the Clinicians Collective, New York City’s largest organization of clinicians providing service to the New York City community.
-He has served on the medical faculty of Lenox Hill Hospital and is currently a visiting scholar at Columbia University.
-He lives with his family in Brooklyn, NY.
+Dr. Michaelis has been in private practice since 2004 where he focuses on an action-oriented approach to problem solving.

-Through using a blended approach in his practice, Ben helps his patients achieve a strong sense of self and balance.
-Ben’s core philosophy is that in spite of any differences that exist between us, all humans fundamentally seek to have lives filled with play, purpose, love and meaningful work.
+Through using a blended approach in his practice, Dr. Michaelis helps his patients achieve a strong sense of self and balance.
+Dr. Michaelis’ core philosophy is that in spite of any differences that exist between us, all humans fundamentally seek to have lives filled with play, purpose, love and meaningful work.

-If you are interested in Ben’s private practice, please contact him using the form below:
+If you are interested in Dr. Michaelis’ private practice, please contact him using the form below:

 Ben Michaelis, Ph.D.